Interfacial friction dictates long-range force propagation in tissues: Results

 which agrees with the magnitudes estimated in previous literature \cite{kruse2006contractility}.
-Then, from Eq. \ref{eq:negativeCorrelation} with the parameter values given in Eqs. \ref{parameters} and \ref{eq:non-slippery_eval}, the multiplication of the propagation speed $v_{peak}$ and the magnitude of peak $u_{peak}$ is a constant independent of time estimated as
+Then, from Eq.\ref{eq:negativeCorrelation} with the parameter values given in Eqs.\ref{parameters} and \ref{eq:non-slidable_eval}, the multiplication of the propagation speed $v_{peak}$ and the magnitude of peak $u_{peak}$ is a constant independent of time estimated as

-which agrees with the magnitude $10^{-14}\mathrm{m^2/s}$ found with stage I in experiments [Fig.\ref{fig:peak}(B)].
+which agrees with the magnitude $10^{-14}\mathrm{m^2/s}$ found with stage I in experiments (Fig. \ref{fig:peak}B).
 Furthermore, the critical timescale $t_c$ for the onset of propagation is

-which means this onset of propagation would not be clearly observed in our experiment with time resolutions on a minute-scale.
+which means this onset of propagation is critically invisible in our experiment with time resolutions on a minute-scale.
 All these quantitative agreements with the experiments confirm the validity of our model.